 (viii) verify your identity;

-(ix) conduct creditworthiness and fraud checks; and
+(ix) conduct creditworthiness and fraud checks;

-(x) perform research and analysis.
+(x) perform research and analysis;

 6.1 Disclosure to Third Parties

-We may disclose your Personal Information to the following recipients:
+(a) We may disclose your Personal Information to the following recipients:

-(a) our employees, related entities (as defined in the Corporations Act 2001 (Cth)), business partners, third party contractors, suppliers and agents (Authorised Affiliates) from time to time for the purpose of delivering, providing and administering products, services or websites;
+(i) our employees, related entities (as defined in the Corporations Act 2001 (Cth)), business partners, third party contractors, suppliers and agents (Authorised Affiliates) from time to time for the purpose of delivering, providing and administering products, services or websites;

-(b) third-party service providers who process or use your Personal Information or the purpose of performing functions on our behalf, but may not process or use such information for any other purpose.
+(ii) third-party service providers who process or use your Personal Information or the purpose of performing functions on our behalf, but may not process or use such information for any other purpose.
 Examples of these third-party service providers include, but are not limited to, marketing and analysis organisations, financial and credit card institutions in order to process any payments, hosting companies, web developers, internet service providers, telecommunication providers, customer service providers, customer support specialists, fulfilment companies, external business advisors (such as auditors and lawyers), research and data analysis firms, debt collectors and insurers (Third Party Data Processers); and

-(c) third-party advertising and commercial partners specified in section 9 below (Partners) for direct marketing purposes (see section 10 below),
+(iii) third-party advertising and commercial partners specified in section 9 below (Partners) for direct marketing purposes (see section 10 below),

 (collectively, Third Parties).